thkukuk/rmt-container/k8s-manifests/README.md

 * kubectl

 ## SSL certificates
-``create-certs.sh`` creates the certificates for https and uploads them to kubernetes.
+``create-certs.sh`` creates the certificates for https if they don't exist already and uploads them to kubernetes.
+The environment variable _CERTDIR_ can point to a directory, which contains already the certificates or where they should be stored.
+By default _certs_ in the local directory is used.

 ## Configuration
 **kustomize** is used to configure the deployment.
 Checkout the git repository: